hssiddiqui/Irrigation-Detection-Uganda-Zambia/README.md

-# Comparative Study of Embeddings and Featurization for Smallholder Irrigation Detection
+# Comparative Study of Embeddings and Feature Engineering for Smallholder Irrigation Detection

 ## Repository Structure

-The repository contains scripts and files comparative study of embeddings and featurization for small holder irrigation detection across sub-Saharan Africa
+The repository contains scripts and files comparative study of embeddings and feature engineering for small holder irrigation detection across sub-Saharan Africa

 ```
 Irrigation-Detection/